VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

 │       │   └── ...
 │       └── scaff10x
 │           └── ...
+├── evaluation
+│   └── ...
 └── genomic_data
     └── ...
 ```

 **!)** At this point, you should check for an increase in the contig N50 when compared with **s3**, as a sign of the gap-filling efficiency.
-In addition, the BUSCO score should not suffer a decrease.
+In addition, the QV value should not suffer a decrease when compared to **s4**.
 If results deviate from expected, seek for advice in the ["training" channel of Slack](https://genomeark.slack.com/archives/CE7FU8YAC) before continuing with the pipeline.

 Remember to move the **t1** file to the `intermediates` folder by "drag and drop".